Large values of cusp forms on GL(n): Rapid decay estimates

 The unramified principal series representation $\pi_\nu$ and the Whittaker model $\mathcal{W}(\pi_\nu,\psi)$ come equipped with canonically normalized $G$-invariant inner products (see \S\ref{sec:intro:outline}).
 The Jacquet-Whittaker function $W_\nu$ is the image of a unitary intertwining of the $L^2$-normalized $K$-fixed vector in $\pi_\nu$.
 We deduce that $\pnorm{W_\nu}_2=1$.
-(Here we are relying critically on the assumption that $G=\PGL_n(\R)$.)
-It therefore suffices to provide a lower bound for

 Let $\Psi(s,W_\nu,\overline{W_\nu})$ denote the integral